Gee, Officer Krupke: In popular culture

 The eighth episode of season seven of Curb Your Enthusiasm is entitled "Officer Krupke".
-The episode features a police officer whose name is Krupke, and has Larry David describe the controversy over the name.
-At one point, David is singing the finale of the song and is overheard by others, who think he has said "Fuck you".
-"Gee, Officer Krupke" was also used as the end credits song in that episode.
+The episode features a police officer whose name is Krupke, to whom Larry David has to describe the relevance of the name in West Side Story, since Krupke has never seen it.
+At several points, David sings the song, and ultimately is overheard singing the finale by children, who think he has said "Fuck you".
+"Gee, Officer Krupke" is also used as the end credits song in that episode.

 In the second episode of season 4 of The Marvelous Mrs. Maisel, Midge (Rachel Brosnahan) describes a police officer who arrested her based on a misunderstanding as "Officer fucking Krupke".

+In the fourth season episode of The West Wing, titled "Election Night," White House staffer Charlie Young is asked by a student he's mentoring to help another student out of a legal bind; Charlie brushes off the request by stating, "I'm not Officer Krupke.
+I have a job."
+Later in the conversation, the student retorts, "Who's Officer Cupcake?"

+In the thirty-sixth season episode of The Simpsons, titled "Women in Shorts", the grocery store clerks perform a musical number parodying of "Gee, Officer Krupke", when they remind Homer of all the embarrassing products Marge has bought for him in the past after he attempts to avoid searching for the tampons she asks him to find.